YohannTisserand/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |

-I am a Full-Stack Developer, focused on producing excellent code quality.
+<i>I am a Full-Stack Developer, focused on producing excellent code quality.
 My curiosity and will to learn new things led me to the tech universe.
 Learned HTML / CSS / Python on my own a few years ago.
-I was looking for a high-quality school in order to work in that industry.
+I was looking for a high-quality school in order to work in that industry.</i>
 ***

 <h2>Full Stack Developer</h2>